Sauter-University/sauter-university-2025-challenge/src/terraform/README.md

 ### Required IAM Permissions

-Minimum required roles:
+Minimum required roles for deploying this infrastructure:
-- `roles/billing.admin` - For budget creation
+- `roles/billing.admin` - For budget creation and billing account management
-- `roles/monitoring.admin` - For alert policies
+- `roles/monitoring.admin` - For alert policies and notification channels
-- `roles/serviceusage.serviceUsageAdmin` - For API management
+- `roles/serviceusage.serviceUsageAdmin` - For API management and enablement
-- `roles/resourcemanager.projectIamAdmin` - For project-level changes
+- `roles/resourcemanager.projectIamAdmin` - For project-level IAM changes
+- `roles/iam.serviceAccountAdmin` - For creating and managing service accounts
+- `roles/storage.admin` - For creating and managing Cloud Storage buckets
+- `roles/bigquery.admin` - For creating and managing BigQuery datasets
+- `roles/artifactregistry.admin` - For creating and managing Artifact Registry repositories
+- `roles/logging.admin` - For creating and managing logging sinks

 ## 📚 Additional Resources